F5Networks/f5-ci-docs/usage-marathon-poc.rst

 Deploy the frontend-service as a North-South Service
 ````````````````````````````````````````````````````

 The CSI demo provides a secure front-end web server that communicates with several backend services.
-When the server is launched, f5-marathon-lb is notified takes action accordingly.
+When the server is launched, f5-marathon-lb is notified and takes action accordingly.
 It creates a virtual server in the **mesos** partition on the BIG-IP (if one is not already configured); creates a pool on the virtual server; and assigns the web server to the pool.

 To install the **front-end** web server application: